clockworklabs/SpacetimeDB/docs/docs/modules/rust/index.md

 // Here's another reducer.
 Notice that this one doesn't take any arguments, while
 // |add| did take one.
 Reducers can take any number of arguments, as long as
-// SpacetimeDB knows about all their types.
+// SpacetimeDB recognizes their types.
 Reducers also have to be top level
 // functions, not methods.
 #[reducer]
 pub fn say_hello(ctx: &ReducerContext) {